 To meet basic legal requirements, you must keep the following:

 - a cash book or financial accounting program - that records cash receipts and cash payments

 - bank accounts - cheque books, deposit books and bank statements

 - employment records - hours of work, overtime, remuneration or other benefits, leave, superannuation benefits, termination of employment, type of employment, personal details of workers, employee personal contact and employment details

-- occupational training records - for both you and employees to comply with workplace health and safety laws including evacuation and emergency training attendance.
+- occupational training records - for both you and employees to comply with work, health and safety laws including evacuation and emergency training attendance.

 - sales records - invoice books, receipt books, cash register tapes, credit card documentation, credit notes for goods returned and a record of goods used by the business owner personally